gracecuenca/tha_swami/README.md

 Since the server for each game was created separately, you must run specific servers for specific games.

+#### Important: If running the client and server files on localhost (127.0.0.1), there is no need to specify an IP.
+Otherwise, be sure to include the IP that the server file is running on.

 To run wack-a-mole

 Server: